vitaliy-art/tarantoolscript/README.md

 [This repository](https://github.com/vitaliy-art/tarantoolscript-samples) contains many useful samples, which are examples of using modules taken from the official Tarantool documentation.
 Every source file contains in its header link to the corresponding documentation page.

+[This repository](https://github.com/vitaliy-art/tarantoolscript-server-example) can help you understanding how to write Tarantool scripts with TarantoolScript.

 # Status

 Tarantoolscript is under development and not declares many useful Tarantool modules, which will be added in the near future.